noskap/SnakeBiteGZ/README.md

 - **Archive Targets**: Operates on `data_01.g0s` and `data_02.g0s` instead of TPP's `00.dat` and `01.dat`.
 - **No Chunk7/Texture7**: The "Archive Expand" logic (migrating files to `chunk7.dat`) has been removed as it is specific to TPP.
 - **G0S Support**: Native handling of Ground Zeroes' specific archive format.

+### Why does this exist?
+Because I felt like it, and honestly, I wanted a cleaner way to be able to share GZ mods with my friends without doing a lot of horrible manual unpacking and file managing, even if it means I had to strip back features to make it worth with the older archive system.

+### GZ has already been ported to TPP.
+Isn't this pointless?
+Maybe to you, but to me, Ground Zeroes is this special little toybox game I've always loved tinkering with.
+I also don't want to see it fall into obscurity and be forgotten.
+The modding scene for GZ is basically non-existant.
+If this Mod Manager gets even just one more person into GZ modding, I'll be satisfied.

 ## Getting started with SnakeBiteGZ
 Before running makebite make sure the data_01.g0s and data_02.g0s in \MgsGroundZeroes\ are unmodified.